Which family Heirloom was treasured most?

 A slow smile wrinkled the ones around Memaw Short’s mouth just a little bit deeper.
 “You found that old thing?
 It’s older than I am and a heap more tarnished.”

 “What’s tarn sheesh mean?”
-The girl child could be heard tugging and pulling something into new scratches on the hardwood floor up there.
+The girl child could be heard tugging and pulling something making new scratches on the hardwood floor up there.
 “Sure is hot.
 Can I bring it down, Meemaw?”

 “Will that thing fit through the doorway?
 Sure.
 Bring her down.
 It’s heavy with memories so be careful of your toes.”
 She laughed.
 Flashbacks of her own young girlhood helped steady her.
 In her time that chest collected all manner of leftovers.